apptainer/apptainer-userdocs/cgroups.rst

 ===========

-As well as schedulers you can use tools such as ``systemd-run`` to create a cgroup, and run {Singularity} inside of it.
+As well as schedulers you can use tools such as ``systemd-run`` to create a cgroup, and run {Project} inside of it.
 This is convenient on modern cgroups v2 systems, where the creation of cgroups can be delegated to users through systemd.
 Without this delegation ``root`` privileges are required to create a cgroup.